 It is important that the provision of dental care is done so in a safe, effective, caring, response and well-led way.
 Consideration must be given to practice preparation and patient considerations, PPE for dental practice personnel, management of the clinical room, dental procedures to be carried out as well as post-operative cleaning, disinfection and waste management.

-Risk Assessments, SOPs, PPE and social distancing must be included in how dental care will be delivered when any practice re-opens.
+Risk assessments, SOPs, PPE and social distancing etc. must be included in how dental care is delivered by you.

 2. What treatments can I provide if I am happy to return to practice to see patients?MDDUS is not the arbiter of clinical opinion, however as an individual professional and GDC Registrant you have a professional responsibility to act appropriately and to ensure the safety of your patients.
 Everyone should follow appropriate guidance and signpost your Practice Principal to the guidance.
 Patients should be managed appropriately depending on their registration status with the practice, i.e. NHS or private.
 NHS patients must be managed in respect of guidance from the Chief Dental Officer of your jurisdiction.
 Non-NHS patients may have their dental problems managed within the practice, dependent upon the availability of appropriate PPE in line with authoritative guidance.
 MDDUS members are reminded that they are always individually responsible for their own actions.
 MDDUS indemnity is not conditional upon a member following one particular set of guidance rather than another.
 Close